Towards Verifiable and Self-Correcting AI Physicists for Quantum Many-Body Simulations: Introduction

 \section{Introduction}

 Automated scientific discovery has emerged as a transformative force across various frontier research fields, from accelerating machine learning \cite{TheAIScientist,AIresearcher,DeepCode}, material synthesis \cite{AutonomousMaterialLab,AIatomicmicroLabs}, to reshaping experimental physics \cite{AINanoLabs,AIquancompLabs,AgentSensor} and theoretical physics \cite{DeepInflation,LLMFeynman,AgentQcode,QcircuitBench,ElAgente,AutoQuanSim,PhysMaster}.
-Two developments underpin this surge: (1) large language models have markedly improved their capacity for multi-step reasoning, planning, and synthesis of technical information \cite{CoTprompt,ToT,r1,RAGLewis,SelfRAG}; (2) the advancement of the agent paradigm has enabled these models to interact with external tools, execute code, and iteratively refine solutions in closed loops \cite{ReAct,PAL,SelfRefine,SWE-agent,MCP}.
+This surge is fueled by both (1) the improvement in capacity of large language models \cite{CoTprompt,ToT,r1,RAGLewis,SelfRAG} and (2) the advancement of the agent paradigm \cite{ReAct,PAL,SelfRefine,SWE-agent,MCP}.
 Such systems dramatically lower the barrier for researchers to adopt diverse tools and compress the iteration cycle between theoretical insight and empirical verification.
 Beyond efficiency, automated systems open new possibilities for cross-disciplinary discovery, leveraging the LLMs' capability to connect and integrate insights across disciplines that human researchers might rarely bridge \cite{SciencePedia}.
 Specifically, AI-driven systems find a particularly natural application in scientific simulations.
-Rather than merely processing literature, such systems can operate directly within the research pipeline by editing scripts, running simulations, post-processing data, and presenting results.
-Encouraged by these perspectives, several recent studies have demonstrated strong performance of LLM-based agents in various scientific simulation problems \cite{QcircuitBench,ElAgente,AutoQuanSim,PhysMaster}.
+Several recent studies have demonstrated strong performance of LLM-based agents in this field \cite{QcircuitBench,ElAgente,AutoQuanSim,PhysMaster}.